 - Be aware of the methods telephone companies can use to change your authorized telephone company legally.
 The FCC's rules require telephone companies to obtain your clear permission to make such a change.

 - Ask your local telephone company to place a "freeze" on your account to keep anyone other than you from changing your authorized telephone company selection.
-Your written or verbal authorization is required to remove the freeze.

 What to do if you've been slammed